Custom Hunter Macros for Vanilla World of Warcraft

 The Hunter is probably the easiest class to play solo in Vanilla World of Warcraft, but it is also easy to play poorly.
 Especially when soloing, you need quick, direct access to a lot of skills when an encounter starts to turn ugly.
-It is amazing the kind of situations a hunter can deal with when you have your full arsenal of tools available.
+It is amazing the kind of situations a Hunter can deal with when you have your full arsenal of tools readily available.

-There are a lot of skills that have very situational uses and the only effective way to use them is with a lot of macros.
+Many Hunter abilities have very situational uses and the only effective way to use them is with a lot of macros.
 Many of these are advanced macros that bind many skills to a single key.
 These take some practice to get used to, but I promise it is worth the time and effort.

 - SuperMacro allows the creation of longer macros than the default and the ability to run one macro from another, which is used in several macros below.